gem5bootcamp/lps2024/slides/01-Introduction/00-introduction-to-bootcamp.md

 - Provide a reference for the future​
 - Give you material to take back and teach your colleagues

+### Other likely outcomes

+- You will be overwhelmed by the amount of information and how large gem5 is
+  - That's OK!
+You can take these materials with you and refer back to them
+- You will not understand everything
+  - That's OK!
+You can ask questions as we go

 ---

 ## How this is going to work